-You will need to purchase two 6-inch long screws, two 5-inch lengths of 1/2-inch pipe, (do not use copper, its too soft), four 2" long eye threaded hooks and two open/closed rings and some heavy-duty twine.
+This project starts by purchasing four 2" long eye threaded hooks and two open/closed snatch rings and some heavy-duty twine.
 200 pounds test weight should be sufficient.
 You will also need some flat iron to fabricate brackets that attach to the front and rear of the bonnet.

-First, park the car in the exact position you will be working on it and, using a permanent marker, mark the position of the front wheels.
-(Pictured below)
+First, park the car in the exact position you will be working on it and, using a permanent marker, mark the position of the front wheels. (photographed below).

 Tie off rope on something secure.
-You don't want the hood to come crashing down on tour head..
+Tell your wife your kids and neighbors not to touch the tie off locations.
+You don't want the hood to come crashing down on your head.

 Jaguar XJ-S Home Page